thebeebs/Content/speaking.md

 ### The State of the Function

 There is a real buzz in the air about Functions and Serverless software development, and there is an overwhelming number of platforms offering similar but different things.
 In this 20-minute talk, Martin Beeby will take a look at the various platforms available, give an overview of how they work, their different approaches and talk about projects that he has built using them.

+### Using Docker Containers as Functions

+The Fn project is a container native serverless platform that you can run anywhere -- any cloud or on-premise.
+Each function is a container which means anything that runs in a container can be a function.
+In this talk, we will explore how it works and how to develop an application using this very different approach to application development.

 ### The Web on Day 10,000